TFBS-EKE-FloatingCity/visualizationWeb/VisualizationWeb/File Structure.md

 ## Core

-The ´Core´ Project is responsible for Objects, Models, and Entities used throughout the web application.
+The **Core** Project is responsible for Objects, Models, and Entities used throughout the web application.<br>
 Functionality in any Form does NOT belong here.

 ### What belongs here?